ksco/rvemu/README.md

 - [ ] Add more syscalls.
 - [ ] Consider using a mmaped MMU.

+## Notes

+1. `rvemu` uses `clang -O3` to generate target code.
+One interesting thing is that if you use `rvemu` to run unoptimized binaries, (such as those generated with `clang -O0`), you will get a huge performance boost, even much faster than the equivalent unoptimized native binaries.

+2. `rvemu` uses hardfloat technique to gain more performance, just like [NEMU](https://github.com/OpenXiangShan/NEMU), this actually violates the RISC-V standard, but it produces correct results in most cases, and it's way faster than softfloat.

 ## Benchmark

 > All the tests is compiled with `riscv64-unknown-elf-gcc -O3` and runs on Intel Xeon Platinum 8269CY